 At least four points must be from academic soft skills.
 Here, at least two points must come from publishing a peer-reviewed article or conference paper.

 Students admitted to the graduate school having a degree in medicine, or an application-oriented degree or a diploma can be admitted based on the decision of the steering committee.
-The actual amount of additional classwork depends on the student’s background and the recommendation of the potential supervisors and will be set forth in the supervision agreement.
+The actual amount of additional classwork depends on the student’s background and on the recommendation of the potential supervisors and will be set forth in the supervision agreement.

 Sample Curricula

-Sample curriculum for a graduate student from a technical discipline (Master’s level)
+Sample Curriculum for a Graduate Student From a Technical Discipline (Master’s Level)